 I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 I love giving gifts.
-In fact, gift-giving is my main love language according to Gary Chapman.
-(If you haven’t read about the 5 love languages it’s a must!
-It will change your life and how you view your relationships!)
+In fact, gift-giving is my main love language.
 There’s nothing I love more than picking out the perfect, thoughtful gift for a friend or family member.
 The gifts I choose are special to me and (I hope) to the person receiving them, so I want them to look special too!
-Below are 7 easy and unique gift wrapping ideas to help you make your gifts extra special this year too!
+Below are 7 easy and unique gift wrapping ideas to help you make your gifts extra special this year.

 Estimated reading time: 5 minutes

 Pretty gift wrapping is all in the details.
-Ribbon or twine adds interest and of course, you need tags to label each present.
-This year I found gold-lettered tags at Homesense.
-The beautiful black and white ticking stripe ribbon is from my favourite source for ribbon Shy Myrtle.
+Ribbon or twine adds beautiful and texture and style to your gifts.
+The black and white ticking stripe ribbon I used here is from my favourite source for ribbon.
 I used some black and white baker’s twine and plain white ribbon leftover from other projects as well.

 I added this free Christmas tree printable from one of my favourite bloggers Julie Blanner to the gift below.
 It gives it an extra bit of interest and festive flair!
 You could also add a family photo or something more personal!
 It’s like giving two gifts in one!